 ADMIRE Kudita is a journalist based in Zimbabwe but now lives between Harare and Bulawayo.He has a background in communication, law, history and english studies at tertiary.
-He is reading for a master's degree program in strategic communication.
-His career in journalism has spanned over 15 years writing as a correspondent and columnist on issues ranging from business, agriculture, technology, culture to society and politics for most of Zimbabwe's top independent publications such as 263chat (online), The Standard, Southern Eye, Financial Gazette and Zimbabwe Independent with frequent radio appearances on radio as a cultural affairs resource person /analyst.
+He has a master's degree in strategic communication.
+His career in journalism has spanned over 20 years writing as a correspondent and columnist on issues ranging from business, climate, environment, agriculture, technology, culture to society and politics for most of Zimbabwe's top independent publications such as 263chat (online), The Standard, Southern Eye, Financial Gazette and Zimbabwe Independent and Newshawks with frequent radio appearances on radio as a cultural affairs resource person /analyst.
 His deep and broad grasp of African current affairs and society is underpinned by an abiding interest in African global competitiveness and democritisation.
 His journalism is informed by a unique vision of a multi-cultural and multi-ethnic vision of society.

 She has hobnobbed with Hollywood glitterati such as Denzel Washington, Spike Lee and a galaxy of others.
 In the country during the festive holidays to showcase her award winning play The Convert, Danai is the lead actress in the cult US television series called The Walking Dead.